gngrwzrd/ios-over-air-distribute/readme.md

 	--baseurl=http://mywebsite.com/apps/MyApp \
 	--destination=/Users/aaronsmith/Desktop/MyApp

-The generated files can be uploaded to mywebsite/apps/.
-Navigate to mywebsite.com/apps/com.myapp.MyAwesomeApp/install.html to see the installation page.

-This script will also keep older installation html files if you wish to install a previous version.
-Make sure to name your IPA with a version number in it.
-EX MyApp-1.0.1.ipa.
-Then you'll get an install file named MyApp-1.0.1.html.
+This script will also keep installation files for each version of your IPA.
+Name your IPA with the version number in - MyApp-1.0.1.ipa.